 As most children will outgrow their allergies, it is important that they are regularly reviewed.
 This will help prevent unnecessary avoidance of foods.
-You should discuss with your Dietitian or Doctor when and how to re-introduce cow's milk and soya safely.
+You should discuss with your Dietitian or Doctor when and how to re-introduce cow's milk safely.
 In some cases, they may recommend that your child has a food challenge in hospital.

-Cooking and processing can alter some of the allergenic proteins in milk and soya, making it less likely for the proteins to be recognised by the body.
-Therefore, some children are able to tolerate milk or soya that has been baked at high temperature (e.g. milk in cakes or biscuits or soya flour in bread) for some time, but will still react to small amounts of less well cooked milk (e.g. in custard, quiche), to raw/uncooked milk (e.g. in some yogurts) or to whole soya foods (e.g. soya yogurt, tofu).
+Cooking and processing can alter some of the allergenic proteins in milk, making it less likely for the proteins to be recognised by the body.
+Therefore, some children are able to tolerate milk that has been baked at high temperature (e.g. milk in cakes or biscuits) for some time, but will still react to small amounts of less well cooked milk (e.g. in custard, quiche) or to raw/uncooked milk (e.g. in some yogurts).

-If your child can tolerate baked milk or soya, your Dietitian will be able to provide you with lists of foods that will be safe for you (if you are breastfeeding) and/or your child to eat.
+If your child can tolerate baked milk, your Dietitian will be able to provide you with lists of foods that will be safe for you (if you are breastfeeding) and/or your child to eat.
 It is important not to introduce these at home unless you have been advised to do so by your Dietitian or Doctor.

-The following sections will help you to provide a strict cow's milk and soya free diet for your baby or child.
-Further help for those able to tolerate small amounts of cow's milk or soya or who appear to be growing out of their allergy can be provided by your Dietitian.
+The following sections will help you to provide a strict cow's milk free diet for your baby or child.
+Further help for those able to tolerate small amounts of cow's milk or who appear to be growing out of their allergy can be provided by your Dietitian.